learn-co-curriculum/dsc-big-data-introduction/README.md

 ## Introduction

 In the information age, data in huge quantities has become available to analysts and decision makers.
-Big data Analytics involves dealing with data that is big in __volume__ and high in __variety__ and __velocity__, a framework developed by making it challenging for data scientists to run their routine analysis activities.
-Due to a vast increase in the amount of such data in recent times, A number of specialized platforms and development paradigms have been developed to fulfill this need.
-Using such specialist approaches allow data scientists to gain valuable insights from such complex data, ranging from daily transactions to customer interactions and social network data.
+Due to a vast increase in the amount of such data in recent times, a number of specialized platforms and development paradigms have been developed that can handle big data.
+Using such specialist approaches allow data scientists to gain valuable insights from complex data, ranging from daily transactions to customer interactions and social network data.

-Big Data Analytics is the application of advanced analytics techniques on big data.
-This section aims to focus on some of the different analytical approaches and tools which can be applied to big data to gain valuable insights to aid business decision making.
+This section aims to focus on some of the different analytical approaches and tools data data scientists apply to big data in order to gain valuable insights to aid business decision making.

 ## Objectives
 You will be able to: